ResilientX

-The Anatomy of a Social Engineering Attack: How Hackers Exploit Human Psychology
+Social Engineering Attacks: How Hackers Exploit Psychology

 In an era where digital systems are becoming increasingly secure, hackers are turning their attention to the weakest link in the cybersecurity chain - humans.
 Social engineering attacks have emerged as one of the most prevalent and effective tactics used by hackers to breach organizations and steal sensitive information.
 Understanding the anatomy of these attacks is vital in order to combat and mitigate the threat they pose.